 If you want to vary the height of your votives, use a few wood blocks for stands.
 I found some wood in Tony’s scrap bin and cut them into little cubes on the chop saw.

 Stack the wood blocks on the bottom of the tin, creating a pattern that you like.
 I used a bit of wood glue between the blocks that I stacked to give them more stability, then arranged the votives.

 Pour sand between each votive, taking care to cover the wood blocks.

 It seemed to need a little more interest, so I added some pea gravel around the candles.
-Sea shells would be great too.
+Seashells would look great too.